the-deep-learners/study-group/weekly-work/week9/README.md

 ##### Discrete Representations of Meaning

 * traditional:
+	* use a dictionary definition (this is a "denotational" representation)
-	* use a taxonomy like WordNet that has:
+	* use a taxonomy like [WordNet](https://wordnet.princeton.edu/) that has:
 		* hypernyms ("is-a") relationships and synonym sets
-	* problems with this discrete reprentation:
+	* problems with this discrete representation:
 		* great as a resource by misses nuances, e.g., of synonyms (these are not binary but gradual)
 		* does not include new words
 		* subjective